 5 Actionable Mobile Marketing Tips For Small Businesses

 As a small business, what you hope to acquire from your marketing efforts is attainment of your goals.
 In order to do this, you need a killer strategy that will get your brand the attention it deserves.
-Here is some advice with practical value for those who need to create a successful mobile marketing campaign.
+Here is some advice with practical value for those who need to create a successful mobile marketing campaign, whether you do it in-house or outsource to an agency.
 From goal-setting to using the best themes for mobile users, take these tips with you into your next project.

 1: Set Attainable Goals